golangci/golangci-lint/README.md

     # if it's called for subdir of a project it can't find external interfaces.
 All text editor integrations
     # with golangci-lint call it on a directory with the changed file.
     check-exported: false
+  nakedret:
+    # make an issue if func has more lines of code than this setting and it has naked returns; default is 30
+    max-func-lines: 30

 linters: